 The U.S. Census Bureau website also has QuickFacts and County Business Patterns, for very good data on competition (e.g., numbers of a certain type of firm).
 To view Industry Snapshots, enter a NAICS code in the search box (e.g., 451211 for book stores).
 Industry Snapshots provide key statistics such as:

 A map showing where sales, establishments, and populations are concentrated in the U.S.

 There's also a Compare Your Business to Industry Averages feature.
 Look for the link above the Key Industry Statistics chart.
-Local business snapshots are available for selected metropolitan areas, including Phoenix.

 National Science Foundation: Collects and publishes a wide range of excellent data related to science, technology, and the economy, including federal government funding, industry research, workforce statistics, educational spending, etc.

 State Data, Complete College America: Data on degrees, graduation rates, retention rates, time to degree, and transfers.
 Includes Arizona data.